coreos/coreos-kubernetes/Documentation/getting-started.md

 ## Generate Kubernetes TLS Assets

-The Kubernetes API has various methods for validating clients &mdash; this guide will configure the API server to use client cert authentication.
+The Kubernetes API has various methods for validating clients &mdash; this guide will configure the API server to use client certificate authentication.

 This means it is necessary to have a Certificate Authority and generate the proper credentials.
-This can be done by generating the necessary assets from existing PKI infrastructure, or follow [our OpenSSL instructions](openssl.md) to create everything needed.
+Generate the necessary assets from existing PKI infrastructure, or by following [these OpenSSL-based instructions](openssl.md) to create the needed certificates and keys.

 In the following steps, it is assumed that you will have generated the following TLS assets: